jemodev/Clean-Architecture-Notes/README.md

 ### Eliminating Dependency Cycles
 - The components become units of work that can be the responsibility of a single developer/developers
 - However, you must manage the dependency structure of the components.
 There can be no cycles

+### The Stable Dependencies Principle (SDP)
+- Definition: Depend in the direction of stability
+- Some components are designed to be volatile.
+We expect them to change
+- Volatile components should not be depended on by components that are difficult to change.
+If they do, the volatile components will also be difficult to change

 # <a name="architecture">15.
 Architecture</a>
 - The primary purpose of architecture is to support the life cycle of the system